-from the luminosity distance relationship.
-To estimate this peak magnitude, we performed template fits to the time series of photometric data for each supernoval.
-In addition to the eleven supernovae described here, lightcurve fits were also performed to the supernovae from P99, including 18 supernovae from Hamuy et al. (1996a, hereafter H96), and eight from Riess et al. (1999a, hereafter R99) which match the same selection criteria used for the H96 superhovae (having data within six days of maximum light and located at cz > 4000 km/s, limiting distance modulus error due to peculiar velocities to less than 0.15 magnitudes).
-Because of new templates and K-corrections (see below), lightcurve fits to the photometric data on the 35 of the 42 high-rodshift supernovae of P99 were redone for consistency.
-(Seven supernovae from P99 do not have a color measurement, and for that reason are not included in any of the analyses in this paper.
-These include SNe 1992bi, 1994F, 1994H, 1994al, 1994am, 1994an, and 1997L.)
+It is the magnitude of the supernova at its lightcurve peak that serves as a "calibrated candle" in estimating the cosmological parameters from the luminosity distance relationship.
+To estimate this peak magnitude, we performed template fits to the time series of photometric data for each supernova.
+In addition to the eleven supernovae described here, lightcurve fits were also performed to the supernovae from P99, including 18 supernovae from Hamuy et al. (1996a, hereafter H96), and eight from Riess et al. (1999a, hereafter R99) which match the same selection criteria used for the H96 supernovae (having data within six days of maximum light and located at cz > 4000 km/s, limiting distance modulus error due to peculiar velocities to less than 0.15 magnitudes).
+Because of new templates and K-corrections (see below), lightcurve fits to the supernovae from H96 and P99 used in the analyses below were redone for consistency.
+The results of these fits are slightly different from those quoted in P99 for the same supernovae as a result of the change in the lightcurve template, the new K-corrections, and the different fit procedure, all discussed below.
+For example, because the measured E(B-V) value was considered in the K-corrections (§ 2.3), whereas it was not in P99, one should expect to see randomly distributed differences in fit supernova lightcurve parameters due to scatter in the color measurements.